 We present a rigorous but transparent semantics definition of the SpecC language that covers the execution of SpecC behaviors and their interaction with the kernel process.
-The semantics include wait, waitfor, par, pipe, and try statements as they are introduced in SpecC.
-We present our definition in form of distributed Abstract State Machine (ASM) rules reflecting the specification given in the SpecC Language Reference Manual [5].
+The semantics include wait, waitfor, par, and try statements as they are introduced in SpecC.
+We present our definition in form of distributed Abstract State Machine (ASM) rules strictly following the lines of the SpecC Language Reference Manual [4].
 We mainly see our formal semantics in three application areas.
-First, it can be taken as a high-level, pseudo code-oriented specification for the implementation of a SpecC simulator which is outlined in a separate section.
-Second, it is a concise, unambiguous description for documentation and standardization.
+First, it is a concise, unambiguous description for documentation and standardization.
+Second, it applies as a high-level, pseudo code-oriented specification for the implementation of a SpecC simulator.
 Finally, it is a first step for SpecC synthesis in order to identify similar concepts with other languages like VHDL and SystemC for the definition of common patterns and language subsets.